ssbc/ssb-meta-feeds-spec/README.md

 ## Applications example

-An example of the applications meta feed with two different applications.
+An example of the applications metafeed with two different applications.

 ![Diagram2](./metafeed-example2.svg)